Having a good swing can be a life saver for parents with a fussy newborn. But not all babies like the swing, so purchasing one can be a bit risky.

 Here’s a few best practices for keeping the Graco DuetSoothe clean and in good working order: The frame of the swing can be easily wiped down with antibacterial spray.
 The cover is easy to remove and should be washed as needed.
 Carefully read all instructions and directions to keep your swing running smoothly.
 To be fair, almost every review I read on various models, there were people who complained about the motor conking out.
 This seems to be something that is a small possibility no matter what swing you choose.
 Don’t hesitate to return a swing or make use of the warranty.

-The plus side of buying from a large baby product manufacturer such as Graco, is that they’re available to troubleshoot by phone or through email Mon.-Fri. from 8 a.m. to 5 p.m.
-EST. All their swings come with a limited warranty, which states the swing will be replaced up to one year after purchase due to workmanship defects.
-Replacement parts may be available.
+The plus side of buying from a large baby product manufacturer such as Graco, is that they’re available to troubleshoot by phone or email Mon.-Fri. from 8 a.m. to 5 p.m.
+EST. All of their swings come with a limited warranty, which states the swing will be replaced up to one year after purchase due to workmanship defects.
+Replacement parts may be available as well.

 - Dr. Hannah Chow-Johnson, M.D.
 Interview, July, 2014